Lacquer vs Polyurethane: What are the Differences?

 polyurethane products

-Its thicker consistency makes it unsuitable for spraying, so a bristle brush is the best option.
+Its thicker consistency makes it unsuitable for spraying, so a bristle brush your best bet for its application.
 The drying time for this finish may vary, but it forms a durable coat once dried.

 Water-Based Polyurethane